 Overall Brightcove is a solid choice for businesses.
 That said, this platform may not meet the needs of most university contexts.

-The next streaming service that we’ll highlight as a best streaming solution for universities is DaCast.
-DaCast is a robust online video platform that provides high-end features at very competitive pricing.
+The next streaming service that we’ll highlight as the best streaming solution for universities is Dacast.
+Dacast is a robust online video platform that provides high-end features at very competitive pricing.
 This makes our platform very popular among a wide range of educational broadcasters and other organizations.
 Let’s take a closer look at some of our platform features:

-In short, DaCast’s diverse, customizeable and affordable plans are a great option for many universities.
+In short, Dacast’s diverse, customizable and affordable plans are a great option for many universities.